slowernews/wisdom-tldr/README.md

 Leadership is based on [trust](#on-trust).

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*

 ===
-###On trust

-Trust is not earned, is exchanged.

-> *'I'm not upset that you lied to me.
-I'm upset that from now on I can't believe on you.' -- Nietzsche*

-disapointment destroys trust and causes a person to become less emotionally available.

-===
 ###On achievement